hossain-khan/android-code-with-ai/docs/ADDING_COURSES.md

 - Previews cover normal, empty, loading, error, and completed states.
 - Unit tests cover content integrity and progress behavior.
 - `formatKotlin`, `test`, and `check` pass.
-- For a supported language (Go, Rust, TypeScript, Python), the [automated content validation](#automated-content-validation-ci) passes, and any non-runnable snippet is flagged `codeRunnable = false` with a matching exporter-test assertion.
+- For a supported language (Go, Rust, TypeScript, Python, Kotlin), the [automated content validation](#automated-content-validation-ci) passes, and any non-runnable snippet is flagged `codeRunnable = false` with a matching exporter-test assertion.